kj615/data-learning-journey/README.md

 I also found a new site: pythonpractice.org that has some basic practice exercises to further solidify the concepts I'm learning.
 Today I completed the first 2 exercises: Character Input & Odd or Even.

+10/26/2025
+Today I worked through vides regarding functions.
+This solidified my understanding of defining functions with "return", calling functions, and passing in parameters.
+I also studied the use of inputs and using those inputs.
+I completed 1 python exercise "ListLessThanTen"
+I also completed the chapter coderpad challenge to create a function in the LL video successfully in my first attempt!!